Passover Seder: Christian Seders

-Some Christians, especially but not only Evangelical Protestants, have recently taken great interest in performing Seders according to the ancient rubric.
+Some Christians, especially but not only Evangelical Protestants, have within the past ten to twenty years taken great interest in performing Seders according to the ancient rubric.
 Many churches host Seders, usually adding a Messianic Christian Passover message, and many times inviting Messianic Jews to lead and teach on it.
 The Christian Gospels place the Last Supper at Passover, so that some Christians have interpreted it as a Seder; in consequence some Christian Seders are on Maundy Thursday as part of commemorating the Last Supper.
 Many Christians cite the meal as a way to connect with the heritage of their own religion and to see how the practices of the ancient world are still relevant to Christianity today.
-However, the current form of the Passover Seder dates from the Rabbinic period, after Christianity and Judaism had already gone their separate ways.
+However, the current form of the Passover Seder dates from the Rabbinic period, significantly after Christianity and Judaism had already gone their separate ways.
 Some Jews and Christians consider Christian Seders an inappropriate cultural appropriation of Jewish ritual for non-Jewish purposes.